ARMmbed/mbed-os-example-pelion/README.md

 ## 1. Application configuration

 <span class="notes">**Note**: consider allocating the credentials on internal flash to simplify the application setup process.
-In addition, try to use internal flash to store the firmware candidate image for the FW update process as this would remove the need to use external components.
+In addition, consider the use of internal flash to store the firmware candidate image for the FW update process as this would remove the need to use external components.
 If there isn't enough space, you may need to enable external storage (SD Card, SPI, etc).</span>

 Mbed OS platforms should have a default configuration for connectivity and storage in Mbed OS (`targets.json`).
 You can extend or override the default configuration using `mbed_app.json` in this application.
 Create a new entry under the target name for your device.

 ### a.
 Connectivity

-  Specify the default connectivity type for your target.
+  Specify the default IP connectivity type for your target.
 It's essential with targets that lack default connectivity set in `targets.json` or for targets that support multiple connectivity options.
 For example:

-      "target.network-default-interface-type" : "ETHERNET",```
+      "target.network-default-interface-type" : "ETHERNET",

   The possible options are `ETHERNET`, `WIFI` and `CELLULAR`.